EMarnus/Lego-Builds/README.md

 ## Credits
+- Project is based on the Moments walkthrough Project by Code Institute.
 - Logo sourced from [Logo](https://www.freepnglogos.com/images/lego-png-logo-3370.html)
 - And as always Stack Overflow, just an awesome site where you can find all the answers especially the ones you weren't looking for.